ProvableHQ/leo/RELEASING.md

 Each GitHub Release includes:

-- a `Changes` section with commit subjects affecting the crate since the previous same-crate tag
 - a `Compatible Versions` table for `leo-lang`, `leo-fmt`, `leo-lsp`, `snarkvm`, and `snarkOS`
+- GitHub-generated release notes since the previous same-crate tag, when a previous same-crate tag exists
+- a first-release note when there is no previous same-crate tag
 - a `leo-release.toml` asset for downstream packagers

 `leo-release.toml` contains: